hannesdatta/thesis-guide/content/healthy/healthy.md

   * E.g., getting responses on questionnaires, preparing data for analysis, and running the analysis
 * Do things *not* related to your thesis to recharge your batteries!
 * It’s good to be ambitious (I am, too!), but realize that your thesis most likely will not change the world
-* Talk to other students of mine / form groups
+* Talk to other students of your advisor / form groups
-* Tilburg University has a fantastic team of [student psychologists](https://www.tilburguniversity.edu/students/tutoring/psychologist), who offer individual therapy and workshops to improve your well-being.
-Several of my students have worked with our psychologists to tackle problems that kept them from unleashing their potential.
+* If you are aware of any issues that may prevent you from unleashing your potential - even before the start of your thesis - you can discuss those early on (e.g., would you describe yourself as a "procrastinator", it's also good to bring this up).
+That way, your advisor can stay alert for signs of burn-out